-Enterprise Blueprint for 2020 To meet the expectations of society Details of current activities (■: Completed, △: Ongoing) Future initiatives and targets Community involvement, education, and culture • Zeon's social contributions are understood, receive recognition, and are supported △ Develop CSR Core Projects (social contribution activities by Group as a whole, among locations, and at individual worksites) △ Communicate CSR activities (reports, website) Develop the CSR Core Projects based on a defined Zeon Group activity policy Community involvement • An organization for promoting volunteer activities among employees has been established, and employees actively volunteer in various ways △ Upgrade and enhance the system for promoting volunteer activities (establish a volunteer leave system) △ Introduce volunteer activities and promote and support participation in them (volunteering to support reconstruction from earthquakes, etc.) FY 2018 results Number of employees participating in volunteer tours: 48 (cumulative total of 473 employees) Raise employee awareness for social contributions Conduct CSR education including CSR informational sessions Establish a social contribution policy for the entire Zeon Group (e.g., on water) Create a system to support volunteering (volunteer registration system, etc.) Create opportunities for social contributions from exchanges with local councils of social welfare, nongovernmental organizations and nonprofit organizations Community involvement • Guidelines for coexisting with local communities have been created and are used, and good relations have been built with local communities ■ Formulate and utilize disaster recovery support standards △ Donations and charity activities (Furukawa Scholarship, expenses for community promotions, Red Cross, etc.) △ Maintain good community relations and have community exchanges • Sponsor and participate in community festivals and events including summer festivals at plants • Community cleanup activities • Plant tours (receive plant visitors, internships) Maintain and expand exchanges with local communities Support the reconstruction of the Tohoku region Devise and implement ongoing measures to support recovery from disasters Actively participate in community activities Through dialogue with stakeholders including local communities, identify expectations from society, the current level of meeting those expectations, and set targets
+Enterprise Blueprint for 2020 To meet the expectations of society Details of current activities (■: Completed, △: Ongoing) Future initiatives and targets Community involvement, education, and culture • Zeon's social contributions are understood, receive recognition, and are supported △ Develop CSR Core Projects (social contribution activities by Group as a whole, among locations, and at individual worksites) Develop the CSR Core Projects based on a defined Zeon Group activity policy An organization for promoting volunteer activities among employees has been established, and employees actively volunteer in various ways △ Upgrade and enhance the system for promoting volunteer activities (establish a system for taking leave to volunteer) △ Introduce volunteer activities and promote and support participation in them (volunteering to support reconstruction from earthquakes, etc.) FY 2017 results Number of employees participating in volunteer tours: 60 (Cumulative total of 425 employees) Raise employee awareness for social contributions Conduct CSR education including CSR informational sessions Establish a social contribution policy for the entire Zeon Group (e.g., on water) Create a system to support volunteering (volunteer registration system, etc.) Create opportunities for social contributions from exchanges with local councils of social welfare, non-governmental organizations and non-profit organizations Community involvement • Guidelines for coexisting with local communities have been created and are used, and good relations have been built with local communities ■ Formulate and utilize disaster recovery support standards △ Donations and charity activities (Furukawa Scholarship, expenses for community promotions, Red Cross, etc.) △ Maintain good community relations and have community exchanges • Sponsor and participate in community festivals and events including summer festivals at plants • Community cleanup activities • Plant tours (receive plant visitors, internships) Maintain and expand exchanges with local communities Support the reconstruction of the Tohoku Region Devise and implement ongoing measures to support recovery from disasters Actively participate in community activities Through dialogue with stakeholders including local communities, identify expectations from society, the current level of meeting those expectations, and set targets Technological development and access to technologies Explore the needs of society and cultivate the seeds to meet these needs based on unique technologies and unparalleled products to create new business and make contributions to society Strategy for "reinforce" and "explore" in the Research and Development Division and business divisions